FormidableLabs/react-native-ama/website/guidelines/bottomsheet.md

 <AMASection />

-When dealing with Drawers/BottomSheets, we need to take care of:
+A bottom sheet (or drawer) is a panel that slides up from the bottom of the screen to present additional content or actions.
+When one opens, four things must be handled correctly for accessible navigation:

-1. Check if animations are enabled
+1. Animations respect the user's motion preference
-1. Handling the focus
+2. Focus moves into the sheet automatically
-1. Can be dismissed
+3. The sheet can be dismissed without relying on a drag gesture
-1. Focus stays inside it
+4. Focus stays inside the sheet while it is open

 ## Expectations